1. A job is a job.

 5. It’s unfair to compare yourself to other people.

 It’s sickening to see a teenager win The Voice or create a chart topping album.
-They’re younger than you, so fuck them for being successful, right?
+They’re younger than you, so screw them for being successful, right?
 Wrong.
 You have to stop thinking that their success makes you a failure.
 Besides, if your life peaks early on, there’s nowhere to go but down.
 Be happy you’re hiking uphill.

 6. Relationships aren’t everything.